Richard L. Hay (geologist): Honors

 Hay was a Fellow of the American Association for the Advancement of Science, a Fellow of the Geological Society of America (GSA), and a Fellow of the California Academy of Sciences; he was recognized by each for his outstanding contributions to geology.
 Hay received both the Kirk Bryan Award in 1978 and the Rip Rapp Archaeological Geology Award in 2000 from GSA in recognition of his Geology of the Olduvai Gorge.
 In 2001, Hay also received the Leakey Prize, one of the most distinguished awards in the field of human origins.

 The following is an excerpt from Hay’s acceptance speech for the Leakey Prize in 2001:“My acquaintance with Olduvai began in 1961 with a look at rock samples which my colleague Garniss Curtis brought back for K-Ar dating.
 At that time I was interested in the zeolites of desert lakes, and these samples were loaded with zeolites.
 I was quick to accept an opportunity to go there in 1962.
 The main purpose was to work on the stratigraphy of Bed I and resolve some of the controversy over the age of Zinjanthropus, who had been given the almost unbelievable age of 1.75 million years.
 The stratigraphy of the gorge quickly proved to be an irresistible puzzle.
 I love puzzles, and this one took me 12 years to get most of the pieces in the right places.
 The zeolites were great fun and developed into a nice line of evidence about the paleoclimate. … I thank you very much for this honor today, and I wish all of you the same enjoyment in your work that … I experienced at Olduvai Gorge.”

 Death

-Hay died of pulmonary fibrosis on February 10, 2006, at his home in Tucson, Arizona.
+He died of pulmonary fibrosis on February 10, 2006 at his home in Tucson, Arizona.